 The service consumer may be an NF (e.g. AMF, UDM, AF), or the OAM.

 The consumer of these analytics shall indicate in the request:

 - Analytics ID = "UE Mobility" or "UE Communication".

-- Target of Analytics Reporting: a single UE or an Internal Group Identifier.
+- Target of Analytics Reporting: a single UE (SUPI) or a group of UEs (an Internal Group ID).